-The Definition of What HIIT is and What Makes it Effective
+The Definition of HIIT and What Makes it Effective

 HIIT training is one of the best things to come to fitness, probably ever.
 It’s famous for being one of the most effective, efficient, and just generally amazing exercise styles out there if it's something you can do sustainably.
 Still, before you jump on the bandwagon, it's always a good idea to learn what it actually is and what’s behind it that makes it so awesome.